While co-fiduciaries can offer several advantages, there are also important drawbacks to consider.

 Good News for Students with Disabilities: Supreme Court Removes Heightened Standard for Section 504 and ADA Claims

-by Marion M. Walsh, Esq.
-On June 12, 2025, the U.S. Supreme Court unanimously ruled in A.J.T. v.
+By Littman Krooks On June 12, 2025, the U.S. Supreme Court unanimously ruled in A.J.T. v.
 Osseo Area Schools that parents of students with disabilities no longer have to prove “bad faith or gross misjudgment” in connection with discrimination claims relating to their education.
-This is good news for students with disabilities and…
+This is good news for students with disabilities and will make…

 Estate planning is for everyone, even if you are young, healthy, and just building your wealth.